 Hardware: The focus of a microscope will typically drift during long-term image acquisition.
 For compound microscopes, focus-keeping systems can be purchased from the major microscope manufacturers.
 In case a compound microscope with focus control is too pricy, a simple alternative would be to use a stereomicroscope.
 Compound microscopes allow the use of objectives with high numerical aperture (NA) and can be easily automated.
 40x oil objectives are well suited.
 Water immersion lenses are not ideal because of evaporation during long-term imaging.
 Differential interference contrast (DIC) generates a nice contrast that helps to follow morphological and behavioral changes, but simple bright field imaging can also be used.
 For DIC or bright field imaging, use red light by placing a red light filter into the dia-illumination path of the microscope.
 For scanning of several microchambers an automated stage is necessary.
 Best performance is achieved when a stage is used that has nonlinear acceleration and deceleration and can be set to low scan speed to prevent disturbing the animals during scanning.
+We have not observed behavioral responses or calcium increase in mechanosensitive neurons (ALM and PLM) during scanning, suggesting that slow scanning indeed does not activate the mechanosensitive system of the worm (data not shown).
 Commercial LED systems can be used.
 Several companies offer ready-to-use solutions that include the LEDs at different wavelengths.
 The LED should have the option of externally triggering the LED with a TTL signal.
 A highly sensitive camera is needed for calcium imaging of moving animals.
 EMCCD cameras are the most sensitive cameras on the market.
 The camera needs to have a TTL output during exposure (also called “fire” output).
 A lid heater is required to prevent condensation on the lid if using an inverted microscope.
 On an upright microscope, the dish will be placed so that the lid will be at the bottom and thus condensation is prevented and no lid heating is required.
 The lid should tightly close the dish to prevent evaporation of water during long-term imaging.

 PDMS stamps: The surface of the PDMS stamp that contains the structure for molding the agarose is faced away from the glass slide, which supports the PDMS stamp.
 A list with companies that offer custom microfluidic chips can be found on Wikipedia (http://en.wikipedia.org/wiki/List_of_microfluidics_related_companies).
 Having the PDMS chips produced by a commercial foundry is economical.
 With one master mold several PDMS chips can be cast.
 Because one PDMS chip contains many stamps (16 stamps fit on each PDMS chip) and because each PDMS stamp will be reused for casting many agarose chamber arrays the cost per agarose chamber array is in the range of a few cents.